Lucky Block's Early Issues with Finixio: Scam or Legit?

 When Your Auditor Says, 'I'm Out!'

-In December 2022, Haines Watts, Finixio's auditor, resigned due to a breakdown in trust and confidence.
+In December 2022, reports indicated that Haines Watts, an auditor associated with Finixio, resigned, citing a breakdown in trust and confidence.
 The resignation letter highlighted several key issues:

 • Mischaracterized Transactions: Transactions labeled as "marketing purposes" appeared to be "over-the-counter" cryptocurrency purchases, seemingly mischaracterized to avoid third-party disclosure.